jipson7/unix-lm-toolkit/README.md

 line_extractor.py - python script that takes in a pipe from the above script.
 And outputs only the (formatted) lines if they contain the specified year.

+create_vocab.py - Python script that takes an extracted year and creates a vocabulary file.
+(A set of all unique words)

 buildlm.sh - Shell script to build a binary LM from a text file, requires toolkit to be installed

 endian_test.cpp - C++ command line tool to test endian-ness of machine it's compiled on.
 Used to determine proper parameters for installation of toolkit below.